blacklightpy/vaultofknowledge/World Building/Science and Engineering/Engineering/Electrochemical Engineering/Lithium-Ion Batteries.md

 - A *BMS* is sometimes included in Li-Ion battery packs, but they definitely should be included in any battery that combines Li-Ion cells.
 They are usually excluded in favour of using custom *BMSs*.
 - Overdischarging supersaturates the Metal Oxide and forms Lithium Oxide, which is irreversible.
 # Variations
-- *Lithium Polymer (Li-Po)* has a relatively higher specific energy, and is also inflammable and can explode if it is overcharged.
+- **Lithium Polymer (Li-Po)** has a relatively higher specific energy, and is also inflammable and can explode if it is overcharged.
 It uses a polymer electrolyte, but the electrode chemistry is the same as that of Li-Ion cells.
-- *Solid State Batteries (SSBs)* has a much higher specific energy and is being researched on.
-They either use solid Lithium anode or Silicon anode to achieve these high specific energies.
-They may also use solid electrolytes, and are also called *All-Solid-State Batteries (ASSBs)*.
+- **Solid State Batteries (SSBs)** has a much higher specific energy and is being researched on.
+They either use *solid Lithium or Silicon* **anode** to achieve these high specific energies.
+They may also use *solid electrolytes*, and are also called *All-Solid-State Batteries (ASSBs)*.
-- *Lithium Sulphur (Li-S)* batteries use a *Lithium Sulphide ($\text{Li}_2\text{S}$)* cathode for its high specific energy.
+- **Lithium Sulphur (Li-S)** batteries use a *Lithium Sulphide ($\text{Li}_2\text{S}$)* **cathode** for its high specific energy.
 The cathode is coated with *Carbon* to help with electrical conductivity.
 During charging, the movement of *Lithium ions* cause the cathode to turn into *Sulphur ($\text{S}_8$)*. *Sulphur* is very cheap, and with its high energy density is very appealing to use for battery cells.
-For the anode side, *Solid Lithium* is used.
+For the **anode** side, *Solid Lithium* is used.
 One of the shortfalls of these batteries is that while *Lithium Sulphide* and *Sulphur* are non-reactive with the electrolytes, some *intermediary polysulphides* aren't, and they end up destroying the electrolytes.
 For this reason, sometimes a protective coating with something like *Teflon* is used at the anode side to protect the electrolytes.
 Electrolytes commonly used in the Li-Ion batteries, based on organic carbonates (such as Polycarbonate, Ethylene Carbonate and Diethyl Carbonate) are not compatible with *(Li-S)* batteries.
 They have a charge density of about 1675 $\text{mAh/g}$.

+Actually **Li-S** isn't exclusive from **SSBs**.
+A *Solid State Battery* would typically make use of a Sulfur/Oxide anode, Solid Electrolyte and Lithium/Silicon Anode.
 # Physical Design
 The thickness and proportions of the battery are designed after careful studies and optimizations based on the industrial engineering data.
 ## Form Factors